S3-working-group/s3-practical-guide-french/content/src/appendix/example-domain-description.md

 - **Customer-centric thinking** to ensure marketing efforts align with customer needs and preferences.
 - **Adaptability to embrace and lead change** in response to market trends, technology developments, and shifts in consumer behavior.
 - **Ethical judgment and professionalism** in representing the company's brand and interacting with stakeholders.
-- **Attention to detail** in crafting marketing materials and analyzing the performance metrics of campaigns.
+- **Attention aux détails** dans la fabrication de matériaux de marketing et l'analyse des indicateurs de performance des campagnes.
 - **Strong collaborative skills** to work with other teams and external partners effectively.
 - **Resilience** in facing and overcoming the setbacks common in dynamic and competitive environments.
 - **Experience paired with open-mindedness** to approach marketing challenges with fresh ideas and new perspectives.